CATALAN CHRISTMAS TRADITIONS

-As in several countries, the Catalans have a Christmas tradition of creating a Crib Scene with the Shepherds, Wise Men, Mary, Joseph and the infant Jesus, a tableau that they will often set up in home or gardens.
+As in several countries, the Catalans have a Christmas tradition of creating a Crib Scene, un pessebre, with the Shepherds, Wise Men, Mary, Joseph and the infant Jesus, a tableau that they will often set up in home or garden.

-Look out for the caganer, (the pooper!!), a small statue of a Catalonian peasant, wearing traditional red stocking hat (a barretina,) and, sitting, with trousers half down, in a “toilet” position, making his small contribution to the land, often smoking a pipe or reading a newspaper!
+He sits with trousers half down, in a ‘toilet’ position, making his small contribution to the land, often smoking a pipe or reading a newspaper!

 The exact origin of the Caganer has been lost over the years but the tradition is known to have existed since the 17th century.

-Some say that he is “fertilizing” the land to ensure a bumper crop the following year, others that he represents equality of all people (we all do it!) !!
+Some say that he is “fertilising” the land to ensure a bumper crop the following year, others that he represents equality of all people (we all do it!).